 - a.
 2.0 GPA checks will be done each mid-quarter and quarter end.
 Additionally, students must be passing all classes at this time.
 Semester grades will be used at the end of quarters two and four for both 2.0 GPA and failing grades.
 A schedule of eligibility check dates will be printed annually in the KPSAA High School Handbook. - b.
 Students determined to be ineligible at the mid-quarter check will begin their ineligibility on the first school day following the grade check until the next eligibility check.
 Students may regain their eligibility after seven calendar days if they meet the 2.0 GPA and are passing all their classes within the next five school days.
 Otherwise, they remain ineligible until the next eligibility check. - c.
-At the end of the quarter, eligibility determination will be made on the first Wednesday of the new quarter. - d.
-Students that are ineligible as a result of a 2nd semester failing grade or a GPA of less than 2.0 at the end of the second semester will begin their ineligibility immediately for any sport continuing into the summer and will continue through the first day that practice begins at that school for the sport in which that student participates in the fall and will run for three calendar weeks.
+At the end of the quarter, eligibility determination will be made on the first Wednesday of the new quarter.
+For second semester, the eligibility determination will be made the first Wednesday following the grade check. - d.
+Students who are ineligible as a result of a 2nd semester failing grade or a GPA of less than 2.0 at the end of the second semester will begin their ineligibility immediately for any sport continuing into the summer and will continue through the first day that practice begins at that school for the sport in which that student participates in the fall and will run for three calendar weeks or two competitive events, whichever is longer.
 Classes passed during the summer school can be used to regain eligibility as soon as the class is successfully completed if the student has a GPA of not less than 2.0 and has passed at least five (5) semester units with the previous semester and summer school combined. - e.
 Students who are ineligible as a result of not having passed five (5) semester units during the spring semester may count courses taken in summer school toward those five (5) semester units. - f.
 After the second eligibility violation, the athlete may be removed from the team/activity. - g.
 Students receiving an incomplete at the end of a quarter will be ineligible until the incomplete is changed to a passing grade. - h.
 Only students who are eligible shall be allowed to travel or associate with the team during home or away contests. - 2.
 Personal conduct.
 Classroom conduct may affect eligibility.
 Any misconduct affecting eligibility must be recorded in the principal's office. - 3.
 Enrollment.
 To be eligible during a school semester for participation in interscholastic activities, a student must: - a.
 Be properly registered as defined by ASAA policy. - b.
 Be carrying a minimum of five (5) classes that lead to the granting of credit towards graduation.
 Seniors who are on track to graduate must take at least four (4) semester units of credit, or the equivalent.
 All other seniors must be enrolled in a minimum of five (5) semester units of credit or the equivalent to be eligible. - c.
 Be in regular attendance in all school classes in which enrolled.